List of Greek Orthodox churches in New South Wales: Greek Orthodox Archdiocese of Australia

 The First Archdiocesan District covers many church communities including some of Australia's most populous areas such as Sydney, Canberra, Newcastle, Wollongong, the Central Coast and multiple regional areas of New South Wales and the Australian Capital Territory.
 Churches and monasteries under the First Archdiocesan District are listed below:

-Parishes and Monasteries in NSW & ACT
+Parishes and monasteries

-Other Greek Orthodox Church Jurisdictions
+Other Greek Orthodox Church jurisdictions

 There are few smaller Greek Orthodox church community organisations in New South Wales and the Australian Capital Territory that are governed by other church organisations or independent bodies.
 These church communities are listed below: